nianticlabs/acezero/benchmarks/README.md

 }
 ```
 If not given, a default split will be used in which every 8th frame (after sorting them alphabetically on their paths) will form the test set.

+`--no_run_nerfstudio`: Optional argument.
+If given, will stop after generating Nerfstudio inputs without actually running Nerfstudio or conducting the evaluation.
+Useful if you just want to convert your ACE0-format pose file to Nerfstudio input format, rather than evaluating the pose quality.

 After the eval runs, there will be an evaluation JSON in the output dir containing PSNR (and other metrics).
 The output structure is quite nested:
 `$OUTPUT_DIR/nerf_data/nerf_for_eval/nerfacto/run/eval.json`